-Ensuring communication online is positive, direct and respectful is not only helpful for your learning, but your peers and faculty members are your future coworkers and will provide networking opportunities to you as emerging professionals.
+Ensuring communication online is positive, direct, and respectful is not only helpful for your learning, but your peers and faculty members are your future coworkers and will provide networking opportunities to you as emerging professionals.
 It is important to ensure that you are presenting yourself in a positive and respectful manner at all times, including in these online learning spaces.